 - the categories of Personal Information we have collected about you and your household, including the categories of sources from which your Personal Information was collected, business or commercial purposes for which your Personal Information was collected, the categories of third parties to whom we sold or disclosed the categories of Personal Information for a business purpose, and the business or commercial purpose for selling or disclosing your personal information to a third party.

-You can obtain your Personal Information that we have collected and/or disclosed by submitting a verifiable written request to us by clicking here and completing the webform, or by calling us at our toll-free telephone number of 1-888-999-9857, or by sending an email to email@example.com, or by asking for and completing a written request to know form at one of our physical locations.
+You can obtain your Personal Information that we have collected and/or disclosed by submitting a verifiable written request to us by clicking here and completing the online questionnaire or by calling us at our toll-free telephone number of 1-888-999-9857.
+You can also complete a written request form at one of our physical locations.
+If you have questions about this process, please direct them to [email protected].
 Absolute will require you to verify your identity in accordance with the provisions of the CCPA.

 If you request to obtain specific pieces of your Personal Information and we are unable to verify your identity, we will deny your request and inform you that we cannot verify your identify and explain why we have no reasonable method to identify you.
 However, we will treat your request as a request to obtain the categories of Personal Information we collect, disclose, and/or sell as described below.